Slamy/Wiki_MiSTer/Developer-journey:-Implementing-the-Head-On-sound-PCB.md

 ![Screenshot from 2022-03-29 22-00-42](https://user-images.githubusercontent.com/727070/160696976-e89c10a8-2051-4c26-b3e5-3299ddca835b.png)

 This was what came out of the simulation, which gave some insight about which frequencies to use.
+But listening to the recordings from teh real cabinet there were still some differences:
+* the real sound goes up and down faster
+* the real sound stays low longer and high shorter
+* the real sound has a slide between the fequencies

+The simulation also has a slide going from high to low, but it is more prominent/slower the real recording.

 Also with this improved simulation, the blip sound when coins are picked up turned out to be slightly different.

 The amplitude goes down, before the frequency goes up.